DavinciDreams/Tasky-2.0/README.md

 ## Overview

 Tasky 2.0 is a cross‑platform desktop task manager built with Electron + React.

-It supports quick task creation, reminders/notifications, analytics, and optional MCP (Model Context Protocol) integration so external LLM tools can create and manage tasks.
+It supports task creation, reminders/notifications, analytics, and optional MCP (Model Context Protocol) integration so external LLM tools can create and manage tasks.

 ## Key features

 - Lightweight task management with tags, files, dependencies, and due dates